 What are Traumatic Brain Injuries?

-Traumatic Brain Injuries (TBI) are an injury to the brain caused by an external force.
+Traumatic Brain Injuries (TBI) are injuries to the brain caused by an external force.
 They can be focal, meaning that the damage is confined to one area of the brain, or diffuse, being more than one area of the brain.
-In addition, the severity of a head injury can vary from a mild TBI or concussion to severe, which can result in coma or death.
+In addition, the severity of a head injury can vary from a mild TBI or concussion to severe, which can result in a coma or paralysis.

 Types of TBI